Migrate your data

 data migration state and won't perform any further scans.

-Your created one-time migration will display the parameter Live Migration: No
+Your created one-time migration will display the parameter Migration Type: One-time

 in the migration overview.